praeclarum/praeclarum.github.io/_posts/2019/2019-10-15-vector-performance.md

 The iOS chart is so different from the .NET Core one, that I think it's time we look at a middle ground.
-Let's see how mono runs on the Mac.
+Let's see how Mono runs on the Mac.

 ## Mono LLVM